 Composes the soundtrack of Caged Heat, the first film by director Jonathan Demme.
 Also released under the title Renegade Girls.

-The encore I've Got A Hard-On For You Baby by Kevin Ayers has Cale joining in with the chorus.
+During the first encore by Kevin Ayers, Cale joined in for the chorus of I've Got A Hard-On For You Baby.
 Yes, Mr. Ayers is "the bugger in the short sleeves" who had fucked his then wife Cindy Wells the night before the concert.
 Her faux pas was immortalized by Cale in Guts on Slow Dazzle

 Brian Eno on the concert: